nindr/VM_Images/README.md

 # Virtual
-This Repository has all the VBox Images for Vagrant
+This Repository has all related to virtualization